-The results of the IDMPS study wave 6 shows that there is a promising improvement in the management of diabetes mellitus; however still it is obvious that there is not enough patients achieving the target glycemic control.
-There is still not enough screening for diabetes related complications and its risk factors.
+The results of the IDMPS study Wave 6 shows that there is a promising improvement in the management of diabetes mellitus; however, it is still obvious that there are not enough patients achieving the target glycemic control.
+There is still not sufficient screening for diabetes-related complications and its risk factors.
 This is in concordance with the hypothesis we had prior to study initiation.

 Research perspectives

 This research offers new perspectives concerning the need for more awareness campaigns to both physicians and patients with diabetes mellitus.
 Thus, a national effort is needed in order to have a more appropriate control of diabetes, hypertension and lipids.
-Screening of diabetes related complications is improving but at a slow rate and not significantly compared to previous years.
-There should be more emphasis on educating the population about the importance of lifestyle modifications and obesity control, which will eventually help to improve type 2 diabetic patients’ outcomes.
+Screening of diabetes-related complications is improving, but at a slow rate and not significantly compared to previous years.
+There should be more emphasis on educating the population about the importance of lifestyle modifications and obesity control, which will eventually help to improve type 2 diabetic patient outcomes.

 REFERENCES